abelmarnk/First-Audit/README.md

 For a game that already exists, with members on one team and waiting for members on the other (e.g. team A has no members yet, but Team B has 2 members and is waiting for 3 more), the user can fill in themselves or some other dummy account for the remaining slots in Team B, and take up all the 5 spots on team A. This would put Team B at a disadvantage, since they would have dummy and unresponsive players.
 The malicious user would be driven by the fact that they would receive their deposits back and also the deposits of other players as well.

-**Flow:**
+**Attack Flow:**
-Valid Game session is created → a number of users Join a Team e.g. team B, but not filling all slots → A Malicious user fills up team B and also fills up Team A → The user wins the game → The funds are sent back to the user's team (which would actually consist just only of the user if the user decided to duplicate themselves with the same or multiple keys) or in a kill to spawn they would get the higher part of the fees if not all.
+Valid game session created → A few users join normally → Malicious user repeatedly adds themselves (or dummy accounts/collaborators) into remaining slots on both teams → Other Team fill up with duplicates/dummies → Game starts → Dummy players do not participate, sabotaging one team while the malicious user ensures their team wins → Malicious user (and their duplicates) claim winnings → Honest players lose their funds.

 **Severity:** Very high, it is similar to the above vulnerability, if it is successfully executed it would lead to loss of funds for other players